GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 #### Natural language processing (NLP) techniques

-Natural language processing (NLP) is the branch of artificial intelligence (AI) that deals with training a computer to understand, process, and generate language.
+Natural language processing (NLP) is the branch of artificial intelligence (AI) technology to train a computer to understand, process, and generate language.
 Search engines, machine translation services, and voice assistants are all powered by the technology. (https://www.cio.com/article/228501/natural-language-processing-nlp-explained.html view 19-01-2021)

 NLP tools break down text into analysable parts, these include: